mahtokamal/Computer_Networks_Concepts/Ch_01_Introduction.md

 ## 1.6 Network Ports
     In the world of computer networking, network ports are like virtual doors that allow different applications and services to communicate with each other.

+They serve as specific addresses within a computer or network device, helping to direct incoming and outgoing data to the correct destinations.